 The worst thing in my life is that I was married to a man who emotionally destroyed me.
-Trends toward abusive behavior appeared even when we were dating.
+Trends toward abusive behavior appeared even when we were dating with ukraine singles ladies.
 However, I still married him.
 I knew that he was terrible in anger, but I hoped that this would change over time or I would change myself and leave him.
 The situation cleared up when we began to live together.
 He came home after work and shouted at me for what I did wrong.
 Half an hour later, he was behaving as if nothing had happened, and I was confused.
 I literally walked on tiptoes because I was afraid that I would disappoint him.
 Once I could not stand it and told him that everything was over.
 I gathered my things and went to my friend.
 My husband called me, wrote touching messages and eventually persuaded me to go back.
 He swore that he would change, that he realized how much he had hurt me and that his behavior was unacceptable.

 Don’t ever go back.